 We encourage an international outlook which is reflected in modules that focus on global issues, in our teaching staff’s international experience and in our diverse cohort, which in recent years included students from over 30 countries.
 You can extend your own reach further by adding a year of work or study abroad to your programme.
 Current students have experienced Europe, Australia, Hong Kong and Japan, or have chosen to integrate a year in the USA or Canada into their programme.

 7: NSS Student Satisfaction

 As a Warwick graduate, you'll be sought after by employers.
-Warwick is the 3rd most targeted university nationally by the UK’s top 100 graduate employers (The Graduate Market in 2020, High Fliers Research Ltd.) Warwick graduates were also found to be in the top 10 for highest earnings in over a dozen subjects in the 2018 Longitudinal Education Outcomes (LEO).
+Warwick is the 6th most targeted university nationally by the UK’s top 100 graduate employers (The Graduate Market in 2022, High Fliers Research Ltd.).

 9: One to One Support